yastn/yastn/docs/source/mps/initialization.rst

 Import and export MPS/MPO from/to different formats
 ---------------------------------------------------

+See examples at :ref:`examples/mps/build:save and load mps/mpo`.

 MPS/MPO can be saved as Python `dict` or `HDF5` file.
 The MPS/MPO previously serialized by :meth:`yastn.tn.mps.MpsMpoOBC.save_to_dict`
 or :meth:`yastn.tn.mps.MpsMpoOBC.save_to_hdf5` can be again deserialized into MPS/MPO.

-Examples of exporting and loading MPS/MPO can be found in :ref:`examples/mps/build:save and load mps/mpo`.

 .. automethod:: yastn.tn.mps.MpsMpoOBC.save_to_dict
 .. automethod:: yastn.tn.mps.MpsMpoOBC.save_to_hdf5